 It might seem counterintuitive but support teams can drive revenue (this reiterates the importance of personal experience).
 Real-time support is an expert sales opportunity, similar to a personal shopping assistant.
 Customers these days are overwhelmed with the amount of information available that they need a helping hand.
 That’s why there is such value in real-time support because you can meet the customer where they are at.
 This is an important step of the buyer journey.
 Get it right and you can turn a prospect into a loyal customer.

-For more tips on how to hit the ground running in 2020, download our SME report here or listen to our podcasts on Spotify and Itunes.
+For more tips on how to hit the ground running in 2020, listen to our podcasts on Spotify and Itunes.